Sparki Box vs Mac Mini M4: Which Is Better for Running Local AI? (2026)

-Choose Mac Mini M4 if:You're already in the Apple ecosystem, comfortable with command-line tools, and want to run large 30B+ models with maximum performance per watt.
+Choose Mac Mini M4 if:You're comfortable with command-line tools, want peak tokens/sec for your tier, and may run larger models with enough unified memory.

 Hardware at a Glance